GuruMulay/coordinating-planar-robots-in-shared-workspace/README.md

 1. python initialDisplay.py:
 	Draw a shape: rectangle or circle.
-	Python script will record the rectangle or circle and descretized it.
+	This script will record the rectangle or circle and descretize it.

 2. octave kinematics\_r1.m  and octave kinematics\_r2.m
 	Performs inverse kinematics to find arm posistions and joint angles to weld the shapes using tooltips.